 What It's Like Living in Knoxville, Tennessee

 Located in storied and picturesque East Tennessee, Knoxville is arguably home to the soul of the state.
-An hour outside of town sits the birthplace of Dolly Parton, the heart of the city houses the state’s largest and most famous university, and multiple nearby national parks offer refuge for outdoor enthusiasts.
+The heart of the city houses the state’s largest and most famous university, multiple nearby national parks offer refuge for outdoor enthusiasts, and downtown neighborhoods provide some urban glam amid all the rustic Tennessee vibes.
+Bonus?
+Dolly Parton's birthplace is an hour outside of town.

-The most notable feature of the city’s skyline is the magnificent Sunsphere, a golden orb that glistens in the sun and commemorates 1982 when Knoxville hosted the World’s Fair.
-All of this is a testament to a city that often plays second fiddle Nashville but deserves more recognition with every passing year.
+The most notable feature of the city’s skyline is the magnificent Sunsphere, a golden orb that glistens in the sun and commemorates 1982, when Knoxville hosted the World’s Fair.
+All of this is a testament to a city that often plays second fiddle to Nashville but deserves more recognition with every passing year (for more information about this friendly rivalry between the two cities, check out Living in Nashville vs. Knoxville: What You Need to Know).

 To understand Knoxville, it’s important to recognize the impact that the state’s largest university has on its hometown.
 While Knoxville is certainly more than just UT, the lively spirit of the campus permeates the city and brings a rich culture to the area.
 The university’s sports teams are all referred to as the vols, and anyone affiliated with the institution can reasonably be called a vol (pronounced väl, sounds like “y’all”).